Innovation is at the heart of Legrand’s culture and development.

 Stepping up new technology initiatives

 The Internet of Things (IoT), optic fiber, wireless communication, mobile apps, consumption metering, sensors, Big Data, artificial intelligence, voice recognition and more.
 Legrand is convinced that new technologies—and digital technologies in particular—significantly increase the value-in-use of its products for users.
-Since 2015 the Group has stepped up its efforts in this sphere, launching the Eliot program—designed to accelerate deployment of the Internet of Things in the Group’s offer) —signing strategic partnerships, and entering into a number of technology alliances, especially as part of the Works with Legrand initiative.
+Since 2015 the Group has stepped up its efforts in this sphere, launching the Eliot program (designed to accelerate deployment of the Internet of Things in the Group’s offer), signing strategic partnerships, and entering into a number of technology alliances, especially as part of the Works with Legrand initiative.
 As a result, Legrand is now a key player in the smart building ecosystem, offering long-term benefits to both installers and end-users.

 Collaborative agreements and strategic partnerships